About us

 Hike organizers make no warranties about the quality, safety, or supervision of these activities.
 By coming on an event, you warrant that you have read and understand and are accepting all of the above and the transportation that may be involved below.

 IMPORTANT: Event organizers are NOT responsible for anyone's safety.
 We are not responsible for any vehicle involved incident during the event.
-We are NOT responsible for carpool arrangements to the Meetups, or for any accidents during carpools or while riding in a carpool, public or shared or private transportation arrangements of any kind and the injuries that may occur during transportation, to, during or from and after an event.
+You agree to obey all Calif. motor vehicle laws and speed limits as posted We are NOT responsible for carpool and driving arrangements to and during the Meetups, or for any driving or parking accidents or during carpools or while riding in a carpool, public or shared or private transportation arrangements of any kind and the injuries that may occur during transportation, to, during or from and after an event.
+You agree to hold harmless the Meetup Organizer, Jordan Herrmann from any and all incidents and accidents that may occur prior to, during or after one of the Meetup Events found on this Meetup group's web site.

 By joining as a member and/or attending an event offered by this Meetup, you are agreeing to the terms above in every respect.